acrlabs/simkube/docs/contributing.md

 To build all SimKube artifacts for the first time run:
 - `git submodule init && git submodule update`
-- `make build` and `make skctl` from the root of this repository.
+- `make build` from the root of this repository.

-For all subsequent builds of SimKube artifacts, run only `make build` and `make skctl` from the root of this repository.
+For all subsequent builds of SimKube artifacts, run only `make build` from the root of this repository.

-For all the components that run inside a Kubernetes cluster, you can simply run `make build`.
-For minor technical reasons, the CLI utility (`skctl`) is built separately: `make skctl`.
 All build artifacts are placed in the `.build` directory at the root of the repository.
 If you just want to build a subset of the SimKube artifacts, you can set the `ARTIFACTS` environment variable.
-This will help limit compilation time if you are just working on a single or a few
+This will help limit compilation time if you are just working on a single or a few components:
-components:

 ```
 ARTIFACTS="sk-ctrl sk-driver" make build
 ```

-By default, the Rust artifacts (`sk-ctrl`, `sk-driver`, and `sk-tracer`) are built inside Docker containers.
+By default, all the artifacts are built inside Docker containers.
 All the intermediate compilation steps and the executables are saved in `.build/cargo`.
-The Go artifacts (`skctl`, `sk-cloudprov`, and `sk-vnode`) are built locally on your machine.

 ### Building docker images